Is the Femtech Revolution Finally Underway?: The Broadsheet

 IN CASE YOU MISSED IT

 • Vice on thin ice.
 The past few weeks have seen layoffs and executive turnover at Vice as well as the cancelation of Vice News Tonight on HBO.
 This story goes inside the chaos and how CEO Nancy Dubuc is managing it.
+Vanity Fair

 • An Ivanka initiative.
 Ivanka Trump is the White House official behind a new initiative to give women a bigger role in global efforts around peace and security.
 The plan will promote the physical safety of women and girls and and aim to increase women’s participation in disaster recovery and conflict resolution.
+Wall Street Journal

 • Trendspotting.
 Mary Meeker is out with her first Internet trends report since splitting with Kleiner Perkins.
 This year, she says that image-based communication is on the rise, privacy concerns are high “but moderating,” and media time spent on mobile has hit “equilibrium.”
+CNBC

 • FDA on formula.
 As you might remember from our report on formula startups a few weeks ago, parents are importing infant formula from Europe that has higher standards for its ingredients.
 But there are some dangers: with non FDA-cleared labels in German, parents can’t read the directions and can get serving sizes wrong or mix the wrong amount of formula with water.
+New York Times

 Today’s Broadsheet was produced by Emma Hinchliffe.
 Share it with a friend.
 Looking for previous Broadsheets?
 Click here.